fernandoklurfan/OfficeDocs-SkypeForBusiness/Skype/SfbServer/management-tools/call-quality-dashboard/get-dimension-members.md

  **Request Headers** - No additional headers.

- **Request Body** - This contains the name of dimension we want the members for.
+ **Request Body** - This section contains the name of dimension we want the members for.
 Also max number of members returned, beside you can specify some filtering to limit the returned members.

 ```json
 {